Are you at risk?

 Treatment: Clinical research over the last two decades has shown the potential benefit of blockade of the renin-angiotensin system by medicines known as ACE inhibitors and ARBs.
 This can significantly delay the progression of CKD, especially in people with diabetes and hypertension at relatively low cost.

-What you should ask your doctor?
+What should you ask your doctor?

 Here are some key questions that you can ask your doctor: